HalilUzer/virus-simulation/README.md

 There must be a INPUT.txt file in same folder with executable.

 Example of INPUT.txt, OUTPUT.txt and TURNS.txt added to repo.

+**WARNING:** This project one of the first big project I coded.
+So there is no naming convention, no proper use of OOP.
+In the future im plannig to rewrite to see my progress but for now sorry for mess XD.